AUTHORS

 Shanita Hubbard

-Journalist and NABJ Chair of the Freelance Task Force, Hubbard has been published in The New York Times, The Guardian, Pitchfork, ESSENCE, and Elle.
+Journalist and NABJ Chair of the Freelance Task Force, Shanita Hubbard has written for The New York Times, The Guardian, Pitchfork, ESSENCE, and ELLE.

 Published:

-Ride-Or-Die: A Feminist Manifesto for the Well-Being of Black Women (Hachette Books, 2022)
+Ride or Die: A Feminist Manifesto for the Well-Being of Black Women (Legacy Lit, 2022)

-A monthly magazine, Interview covers film, fashion, art, music, and culture.
-Interview has received the Ellie Award for General Excellence and has been nominated for 14 Ellie Awards and 7 Webby Awards.
+A monthly magazine covering film, fashion, art, music, and culture, Interview has received the National Magazine Award for General Excellence and has been nominated for 14 National Magazine Awards and 7 Webby Awards.

 Published: